 An analysis of the gameplay mechanic written by me in March 2015.

-Perspective: This game was an idea that had been running around in my head for almost 2 years.
+Context: This game was an idea that had been running around in my head for almost 2 years.
 The original vision was a multiplayer point and click adventure game with 6 characters and mini plots for each character all going at once.
 I wanted to try just one of the character's mini plots and see if I could get it to work.
 I particularly wanted to have a mystery that wasn't like a passive mystery in a book.
 That is, I wanted the player to feel like they had contributed to the solution to the mystery, rather than just being a passive observer.

 What Went Right: